Abbas the Great: Character and legacy

 The Cambridge History of Iran rejects the view that the death of Abbas marked the beginning of the decline of the Safavid dynasty as Iran continued to prosper throughout the 17th century, but blames him for the poor statesmanship of the later Safavid shahs: "The elimination of royal princes, whether by blinding or immuring them in the harem, their exclusion from the affairs of state and from contact with the leading aristocracy of the empire and the generals, all the abuses of the princes' education, which were nothing new but which became the normal practice with Abbas at the court of Isfahan, effectively put a stop to the training of competent successors, that is to say, efficient princes prepared to meet the demands of ruling as kings."

 Abbas was fluent in the Turkic dialect used by the Turkoman portion of the multi-ethnic Qizilbash organization, although he was equally at ease speaking Persian, which was the language of the administration and culture, of the majority of the population, as well as of the court when Isfahan became the capital under his reign (1598).
 According to García de Silva Figueroa, the Spanish ambassador to the Safavid court during Abbas' later reign, he heard Abbas speak Georgian, which he had doubtlessly acquired from his Georgian gholams and concubines.

 Abbas gained strong support from the common people.
 Sources report him spending much of his time among them, personally visiting bazaars and other public places in Isfahan.
 Short in stature but physically strong until his health declined in his final years, Abbas could go for long periods without needing to sleep or eat and could ride great distances.
-At the age of 19, Abbas shaved off his beard, keeping only his moustache, thus setting a fashion in Iran.
+At the age of nineteen, Abbas shaved off his beard, keeping only his moustache, thus setting a fashion in Iran.

-Abbas was also an charismatic orator who could persuade and influence people with his eloquence.
+Abbas was also a charismatic orator who could persuade and influence people with his eloquence.
 Classic Turkmen poet Magtymguly, who lived a century after Abbas, mentioned him in the poem "Zer bolmaz" (Not a jewel) with the following verses: